 - 1. Separate feathers and sterilize the collection area with an isopropyl alcohol wipe. - 2.
-Locate the cutaneous ulnar vein in the wing (Figure 4 and 5). - 3.
-Uncap needle. - After the alcohol has evaporated, prick vein with needle by gently entering parallel to the vein.
+Locate the cutaneous ulnar vein in the wing (Figure 5) - 3.
+Uncap needle. - 4.
+After the alcohol has evaporated, prick vein with needle by gently entering parallel to the vein.
 IMPORTANT: do not go through both vein walls, just the top one. - 5.
 Gently exit the vein and allow blood to pool (usually happens very quickly). - 6.
 Collect blood by placing a Lithium heparinized or sterile capillary tube (depending on desired analysis, see 4.0 Procedural Tables) below the pooled blood.
 TIP: holding the tube at a downward angle will allow the blood to be more easily pulled into the tube via capillary action.
-IMPORTANT: Fill the capillary tube at least 1⁄2 full, but no more than 3⁄4 full.